DipenAggarwal/Compound_Interest_Calculator/README.md

 - index.html      # Main HTML file that includes the structure of the web application
 - script.js       # JavaScript file containing all the dynamic functionalities and event handlers
 - styles.css      # CSS file for styling and responsive design

+## Contributing

+Contributions are welcome!
+Please fork the repository, make your changes, and submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any inquiries or support, please reach out to Dipen Aggarwal at dipenaggarwal2750@gmail.com .